eliooses/BTCards/README.md

 This is just a draft written by [Hanni Abu](https://github.com/HanniAbu), [Steven Hatzakis](https://github.com/hatgit) and [Elio Osés](https://twitter.com/oseselio):

+ - **Accountless**: The project should be accesible without registration, KYC or AML policies.
  - **Decentralized Capital Deposits (non-custodial)**: You should be able to trade directly out of your own wallet. `DCD`
  - **Decentralized Order Books**: Orderbooks should be synced among various parties to prevent any malicious behavior in  a similar way that blockchain validation consensus is decentralized. `DOB`
  - **Decentralized Order Matching**: The matching of orders should be   decentralized among different parties. `DOM`